Lending a Hand to Nonprofits

 Every month, we’re blown away by how many members tell us to go ahead and charge them a little bit extra.

-Did you know that in the last 10+ years, you’ve given over $464,000 to deserving nonprofit groups in our northern Michigan communities?!
+Did you know that in the last 10+ years, you’ve given nearly $480,000 to deserving nonprofit groups in our northern Michigan communities?!
 Groups like Father Fred, Benzie Habitat for Humanity and Rainbow House of Hope have all received Cherryland Cares money to continue their important work in our community.